 Every winter holiday we garden enthusiasts go absolutely bonkers for Amaryllis as houseplants.
 I love them passionately and have been growing them for years.
 Having some blooming sunshine in mid-winter is a joy in itself and this Amaryllis ‘Apple Blossom’ was the light of my life for several weeks while it was flowering.
 The flowering heads are so large I tend to think of them as a part of the family.
-Of course, while amaryllis is known primarily as a houseplant which is exchanged near Christmas, it is far more versatile than that and can be grown year round and even in your outdoor garden beds.
+Of course, while amaryllis is known primarily as a houseplant that is exchanged near Christmas, it is far more versatile than that and can be grown year-round and even in your outdoor garden beds.

-After the initial bloom during the holidays, clip off the greenery and store in a cool dark place.
-Once the bulb has rested a few months, bring it out after the last frost and replant either in a container or in ground for a second rebloom display as an outdoor plant.
+After the initial bloom during the holidays, clip off the greenery and store it in a cool dark place.
+Once the bulb has rested a few months, bring it out after the last frost and replant either in a container or in-ground for a second rebloom display as an outdoor plant.
 Repeat the process of storage and bring the bulb out again in the winter as a houseplant.

 How to Plant Amaryllis in a Container for Summer

 1. Fill the container ¾ full with organically fertilized potting soil.
-I used Kellogg Garden Organics Organic Select Potting Mix formulated with BioCharMax (see below), which is an excellent well draining organic potting soil filled with nutrients.
+I used Kellogg Garden Organics Organic Select Potting Mix formulated with BioCharMax (see below), which is an excellent well-draining organic potting soil filled with nutrients.

 2. Place the bulb on top of the potting soil, then nestle the bulb down about a quarter inch.
 Make sure to leave the top of the bulb exposed.
-For Amaryllis, there should be one bulb for a 6 inch pot.
+For Amaryllis, there should be one bulb for a 6-inch pot.